Rancbar/embedded-redis/README.md

 ==============
 The following commands will replaces the old broken embedded-redis (read previous section) with this fixed one.

-*Please note that this approach just recommended for Apple users.*
+**Notice:** *Please note that this approach just recommended for Apple users.*

+**Notice:** *At the first place, please stop all the redis nodes and make sure no one is listening specifically on port 6379*

 ```shell
 git clone -b fix-for-prev-version https://github.com/Rancbar/embedded-redis.git
 cd embedded-redis